-Irrigation Optimization Using Remotely Sensed ETc and Soil Moisture Monitoring
+Irrigation Optimization Using Soil Moisture Monitoring & Remotely Sensed ETc

-The answer is hotly debated by academics, growers, agronomists, and irrigation industry experts.
-To keep it simple, let’s go with irrigation optimization is efficiently applying water in frequency and duration to precisely match soil properties with plant water consumption to ensure optimal crop yield.
+To keep it simple, let’s go with irrigation optimization using soil moisture monitoring is efficiently applying water in frequency and duration to precisely match soil properties with plant water consumption to ensure optimal crop yield.
 It’s about knowing how much water your crop consumed and how much evaporated, also known as crop evapotranspiration (ETc), along with how much moisture is in the soil.
 Once these parameters are known, a grower can irrigate just enough to replenish the water consumed and lost (ETc) at a rate that the soil can hold.

 Why is Irrigation Optimization Important

 This question appears to have an easy answer – water scarcity and enhanced sustainability, of course.
 There are very few geographical locations on the planet today that are not under pressure and, in many cases, regulations to reduce groundwater use for irrigation.
-California’s Sustainable Groundwater Management Act (see link to Beginners Guide: Sustainable Groundwater Management Act) is a good example where critically over-drafted water basin users must formulate and implement plans to become groundwater neutral (outflows = inflows) to achieve a sustainable balance.
+California’s Sustainable Groundwater Management Act is a good example where critically overdrafted water basin users must formulate and implement plans to become groundwater neutral (outflows = inflows) to achieve a sustainable balance.
+You can also visit the department of water resources website for more information.
 While many growers have improved irrigation system efficiency using drip, micro sprays, jets, etc., very few have adopted technology that would allow them to run their irrigation systems more optimally.
 It is widely accepted that most over irrigate using time-based schedules instead of a demand or replenishment approach.